Strategy and tactics. In everyday conversation, the terms are often used interchangeably to describe how to win at sports, warfare, or business.

 How will you differentiate your products and services in a competitive market?
 Where does your brand rank in the collective consciousness of consumers?
 This is where your brand positioning strategy plays its part, helping people quickly recognize, favor, and connect with your business.

 Within the strategic planning playbook, brand positioning is laid out as a statement.
-It includes a description of your target audience and how you’d prefer the brand be perceived by customers.
+It includes a description of your target audience and how you’d prefer the brand to be perceived by customers.

 A brand positioning strategy starts with research, not tactics.
-Research who your customers are, get an in-depth understanding of their needs, and take the time to research how your competitors are positioning and differentiating their own brands from yours.
+Research who your customers are, get an in-depth understanding of their needs and take the time to research how your competitors are positioning and differentiating their own brands from yours.

 Strategic planning of your brand story is crucial.
 It’s through the brand story that customers will know what you believe in as a company and what pain points your product or service resolves.
-This strategy comes across in tone of voice and messaging used for print, web, social, and more.
+This strategy comes across in the tone of voice and messaging used for print, web, social, and more.

 What are tactics?

+Okay, so what are tactics?
 Tactics are the specific activities or actions taken by an organization to fulfill its strategic aims.
 These actions can be taken as one or a series of tasks.
 When you compare strategy vs. tactics, you’ll find that tactics are more grounded than strategies with best practices and specific plans.

 Some organizations may refer to their tactics as strategic initiatives.
 Driven by purpose, a tactic is completed within a finite timeline and involves activities to finish and impacts to measure.
 These short-term actions can help a business achieve its larger, strategic goals.